Physical Address

 ).to(DEVICE)

-Make a prediction on an image, dont forget to change image_path
+Make a prediction on an image, dont forget to change image_path, and you can change conf value

 import cv2